 - Must be precise on pallet dimensions and weight of inventory

-This system is perfect for the warehouse that holds perishables, but any business that wants a gravity flow storage solution will benefit from a pallet flow racking system.
+Pallet flow systems are perfect for the warehouse that holds perishables, but any business that wants a gravity flow storage solution will benefit from a pallet flow racking system.

-Our push-back racking system can hold up to five pallets in a single spot at once.
+Our push-back system can hold up to five pallets in a single spot at once.
 With slightly inclined racks and rolling rails, there will always be a pallet at the front of the rack, allowing forklifts to grab easily, reducing damaged inventory.